 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when shares of the Fund are held in a taxable account.
 These costs, which are not reflected in the Annual Fund Operating Expenses or in the Expense Example, do affect the Fund's performance.
-For the period from September 13, 2023 through October 31, 2023, the Fund's portfolio turnover rate was 125%.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 136%.
 Portfolio turnover rate excludes investments received or delivered from in-kind processing of creation unit purchases or redemptions.

-To seek to achieve the Fund's investment objective, Harbor Capital Advisors Inc., the Fund's investment adviser (the "Advisor"), allocates the Fund's assets among various asset classes and market sectors based on its assessment of global economic and market conditions, primarily through investments in a diversified portfolio of exchange-traded funds, including other funds managed by the Advisor ("Underlying Funds").
+To seek to achieve the Fund's investment objective, Harbor Capital Advisors Inc., the Fund's investment adviser (the "Advisor"), allocates the Fund's assets among various asset classes and market sectors based on its assessment of global economic and market conditions, primarily through investments in a diversified portfolio of exchangetraded funds, including other funds managed by the Advisor ("Underlying Funds").

-The Fund invests in Underlying Funds that provide exposure to one or more broad asset classes, such as equities, fixed income securities of any credit quality (including below-investment grade bonds, also known as high-yield bonds or "junk" bonds), real estate investment trusts, commodities, and cash and cash equivalents.
+The Fund invests in Underlying Funds that provide exposure to one or more broad asset classes that include equities (including the common stock of issuers of all capitalizations), fixed income securities of any credit quality (including below-investment grade bonds, also known as high-yield bonds or "junk" bonds), real estate investment trusts that provide exposure to the broad real estate market, commodities (primarily gold), U.S. government securities and cash.
 The Fund invests, through Underlying Funds, in markets around the world, including both in developed and emerging markets.
-The Fund generally invests in Underlying Funds that seek to track indices, including those designed to provide exposure to particular sectors or industries (such as communication services, financials and/or technology) or style factors (such as growth, value, and/or low volatility).
+The Fund primarily invests in Underlying Funds that seek to track indices, including those designed to provide exposure to particular sectors or industries (such as communication services, financials and/or technology) or style factors (such as growth, value, and/or low volatility).
 However, the Fund may invest in Underlying Funds that are actively managed.
-While the Fund generally invests through Underlying Funds, it may also invest directly in equity and fixed income securities and derivatives, such as futures and options, in limited circumstances where the Advisor believes that a particular exposure is better achieved through direct investments.
+While the Fund primarily invests through Underlying Funds, it may also invest directly in equity and fixed income securities and futures in limited circumstances where the Advisor believes that a particular exposure is better achieved through direct investments.
+As discussed further below, the Fund may invest in derivatives through the Subsidiary (as defined below) to obtain the Fund's intended exposure to commodities.
+The Fund's indirect and direct investments may be in the securities of foreign and emerging market issuers, which may be denominated in currencies other than the U.S. dollar.